 Library

-The flake comes with a lib
+The flake comes with a lib attribute, e.g. inputs.nixops4.lib.

-It provides the main entrypoint, inputs.nixops4.lib.mkDeployment
+It provides the main entrypoint, inputs.nixops4.lib.mkDeployment.

 evalDeployment

 Evaluate a deployment configuration.
-This is a building block for mkDeployment
+This is a building block for mkDeployment, which is the usual entry point for defining deployments.

 Type